 All MA/MLIS students are required to complete Professional Development (PD) and Ethics training.
 Further details can be found on the Digital Humanities program requirements.

-Time Limits for Completion of the Inter-faculty Combined Degree
+Time Limits for Completion

 The time required to complete the combined program may vary according to the previous training of the applicant and the nature of research undertaken; however, the program is designed to be completed within 36 months.
 Students must complete all program requirements within six years.